surniaulula/wpsso/readme.txt

 	* Renamed the 'table.sucom-setting' CSS class to 'table.sucom-settings'.
 	* Renamed the table-setting.min.css stylesheet to settings-table.min.css.
 	* Renamed the setting-pages.min.css stylesheet to settings-page.min.css.
+	* Added a fonts sub-folder with a "Star" font for WPSSO settings pages and the WPSSO RAR extension.
 	* Added a new admin-page.min.css stylesheet.

 **Version 3.40.10-1 (2017/04/02)**